 You may also feel tired, lose weight, or develop nodules under your skin.
 You may find it difficult to do everyday tasks.

 This risk does not go away with treatment, as some medications for RA can also weaken your immune system.

 As RA progresses, it continues to cause pain and inflammation to joints throughout the body.
 This includes:

 - wrists, elbows, and shoulders

 - ankles, knees, and hips

-- the spaces between the vertebrae in the spine
+- The C1-C2 vertebrae in the spine

 This can cause deformity and a loss of mobility.
-Of course, with the hands being the most commonly affected, this loss of mobility can cause serious issues with quality of life.
+Of course, with the hands being the most commonly affected, this loss of mobility can cause serious issues with the quality of life.

 When RA isn’t properly treated, serious complications can develop in the major organs, including the skin, heart, lungs, and kidneys.

 The same immune response that attacks the lining of the joints can also impact the skin.
 Rashes are common in those with untreated RA.